-At the April 14 meeting of the Principal Investigator (PI) Committee, Group Co-Chairs Drs.
+At the April 14 meeting of the Principal Investigator Committee, Group Co-Chairs Drs.
 Peter O’Dwyer and Mitchell Schnall announced 14 NCI Community Oncology Research Programs (NCORPs) on the committee as Standing Main Members with voting privileges for 2022.
-The following NCORPs (shown with the name of their voting PI), met the eligibility through ECOG-ACRIN’s annual merit-based institutional evaluation process:
+The following NCORPs, shown with the name of their voting principal investigator (PI), met the eligibility through ECOG-ACRIN’s annual merit-based institutional evaluation process:

 There is still time to register for the ECOG-ACRIN Spring 2022 Group Meeting, taking place in person at the Chicago Marriott Downtown Magnificent Mile in Chicago from Wednesday, May 4 – Friday, May 6.
 View the schedule on the Group Meeting website and then register for the meeting.
 Select sessions will also be available virtually (marked with a “V” on the schedule).
 Please note that virtual participation will be limited to the Q&A/chat panel.